 - Park in areas where signs state ‘No overnight parking’

 - Park overnight within sight of people’s houses, even in car park bays.

 - Block access tracks to estates and fields.

 - Light BBQs or fires unless it is safe to do so, and you can supervise it properly.
 They should be fully extinguished when finished and no evidence left behind.

 - Empty any chemical toilet waste anywhere other than at a designated chemical waste area.
 The majority of campsites have facilities for emptying a cassette toilet.
 Most public toilets are not suitable places to empty chemical toilet, as it upsets the sewage treatment process.

 I think this is great advice and I’ve personally enjoyed low-impact (“stealth”) informal camping in my camper van on many occasions.
-However, I will never share details of good locations since I would be acting irresponsibly in actively promoting the overuse of such sites.
+However, I will never share details of good locations since I think it’s irresponsible to actively promote the overuse of such sites.

 The current situation is certainly not ideal and often divides opinion.
 In a separate post I’ve made four constructive suggestions to improve things by:

 - developing a network of aires in Scotland